San José, Costa Rica: Transportation

-San José has several internal transportation networks that connect the city districts and metropolitan area; as well as national transportation networks that connect the city to other parts of Costa Rica.
+San José has several internal transportation networks that connect the city districts and metropolitan area, as well as national transportation networks that connect the city to other parts of Costa Rica.

 San José is undergoing modernization in transportation.
-The mayor, Johnny Araya, has announced the establishment of an urban tramway system that will, in its first phase, cover the central core of the city going from west to east.
-This entire plan was announced and publicly presented in February 2011 by the city mayor and Costa Rican President, Laura Chinchilla.
+In February 2011, the former mayor, Johnny Araya, along with then Costa Rican President, Laura Chinchilla, announced the establishment of an urban tramway system that will, in its first phase, cover the central core of the city going from west to east.

 On 27 September 2012, San José disclosed plans to install its first street signs, about 22,000 signs and plaques.
 It is estimated that the lack of proper street names for directions causes the loss of $720 million a year by the Inter-American Development Bank in 2008, due to undelivered, returned or re-sent mail.

+Roads

+The following national road routes cover the city:

 Buses

 Private bus companies connect different areas of the city with each other and the suburbs.
 Services to other parts of the country are provided by other private companies which have stations or stops spread all over the city center.
 There are also bus services between Juan Santamaría International Airport and downtown San José.